toschdev/collectables/README.md

 ## Tutorial

-The whole application is made for and explained at https://toschdev.com/collectables
+The whole application is made for the tutorial and available at https://toschdev.com/collectables

 Copyright Tobias Schwarz 2020